The penalties for actions which you might find over the top are taken very seriously by locals.

 Anyone, Vietnamese or visiting foreigners, engaging in public actions that the Government determines to be political in nature could be arrested and detained.
 Even your private conversations can lead to legal actions.

-U.S. citizens who sat they've come to be tourists, but then engage in religious proselytizing have had religious materials confiscated and have been expelled from Vietnam.
+U.S. citizens who said they've come to be tourists, but then engage in religious proselytizing have had religious materials confiscated and have been expelled from Vietnam.
 Sponsors of small, informal religious gatherings, such as Bible-study groups in hotel rooms, have been detained, fined, and expelled, although these outcomes have become less common because of improvements to religious freedom.

 Blogging about the Vietnamese government and discussions in on-line chat rooms have also incurred scrutiny from authorities.
 The distribution of anti-Vietnamese propaganda is considered to be a terrorist offense by Vietnamese authorities.
 In most cases individuals are detained, questioned, and then released.
 In the past year, at least ten U.S. citizens were arrested, prevented from leaving Vietnam, and/or deported.